C-Brown/C-Brown.github.io/_posts/2019-02-25-Shell-Bind-TCP.md

 bind(sockfd, (struct sockaddr *)&sock_addr, sizeof(sock_addr));
 ```
-Converting these values from their constants -
+Converting these values from their constants--
 We know AF_INET is 2.
 INADDR_ANY is 0x00000000 (0.0.0.0) and can be found here:
 ```c